 You may become constipated.
 Try to drink plenty of fluids and eat foods which are high in fibre.
-Tell your clinical team who may prescribe a suitable laxative.
+Tell your doctor who may prescribe a suitable laxative.
 Please contact The Christie Hotline if your constipation lasts more than 3 days or you experience abdominal discomfort.

-• Blurred vision
+Blurred vision

 Tamoxifen may cause cataracts (clouding of the lens of the eye) or other eye problems.
-If you get blurred vision or notice any change in your vision, always tell your clinical team.
+If you get blurred vision or notice any change in your vision, always tell your doctor or nurse.

-• Headaches and dizziness
+Headaches and dizziness

-If you have headaches, let your clinical team know.
+If you have headaches, let your doctor or nurses know.
 They can usually be controlled with painkillers you can buy yourself.
 Tamoxifen may cause dizziness.
-Let your clinical team know if this is a problem.
+Let your doctor or nurse know if this is a problem.

-• Joint and muscle pain
+Joint and muscle pain

 You may have pain and stiffness in your joints, and sometimes in your muscles while taking tamoxifen.
-Let your clinical team know if this happens.
+Let your doctor or nurse know if this happens.
 They can prescribe painkillers and give you advice.
 Being physically active and maintaining a healthy weight can help reduce joint pain and keep your joints flexible.